copernicus-mogley/zkav.club/opportunities/README.md

 ## How it works

-Most of this work is paid per piece: transcript cleanup, clips, thumbnails, edits.
+Most of this work is paid per contribution.

 A couple notes: